 Jul 13-Aug 10 (5 weeks) Saturdays 2-5pm $171 DRAX 3038 300

 Led by Adam Roberts

-This musical theatre intensive will provide a rigorous, workshop experience for advanced participants.
-Our work will center primarily on each student’s existing rep and be conducted in master class format; additional topics covered will be determined by the needs and desires of the class as a whole.
-We’ll focus on musical theatre-specific vocal technique and methods for acting songs, as well as develop a new audition cut for each participant.
+This musical theatre intensive will provide a rigorous workshop experience for advanced participants.
+The work will center primarily on each student’s existing rep and be conducted in master class format; additional topics covered will be determined by the needs and desires of the class as a whole.
+The focus of the class is musical theatre-specific vocal technique and methods for acting songs, as well as develop a new audition cut for each participant.
 Enrollment is limited to advanced students with prior training and experience.

 Several teachers at The Actor’s School offer private studies to older teens and adults.
 Areas of study range from auditioning for film and stage, Shakespeare, Voice, Monologues and more.

 Contact the school for more information.
 512.223.7219 or email@example.com